Letter of Authorization

 LIABILITY: The remedy in any claim or suit by Customer against DR will be solely limited to direct actual damages.
 By entering into this Agreement, Customer waives any right to any other remedy at law or in equity.
 In no event will either DR or Customer be liable for consequential, incidental, indirect, special or punitive damages.
 These limitations apply without regard to the cause of any liability or damages.
 There are no third-party beneficiaries to their Agreement.

 G. CHARGES, TERMINATION FEES, and PENALTIES: DR shall charge Customer for electricity delivered to Customer as measured or estimated by the Utility.
-No additional fees shall be charged to Customer by DR, unless Customer chooses to terminate this contract agreement prior to its 1 year renewal date.
-If a Residential Fixed or Small Business Fixed Customer terminates this agreement prior to its 1 year renewal date, a termination fee of $50 shall be charged.
+If a Residential or Small Commercial Customer terminates this agreement prior to its 1 year renewal date, a termination fee of $50 shall be charged.
 If an ETS Customer terminates this agreement prior to its 1 year renewal date, a termination fee of $75 shall be charged.
-Customer is responsible for settlement of any balances, late payment, interest charges, or penalties owed to its Utility.
-In the event of a change of law or regulation by Maine PUC or ISO-New England, including changes in Utility tariffs, and such changes result in DR incurring additional costs and expenses in providing your electricity service, these additional costs and expenses shall be Customer's responsibility and they will be assessed in Customer's monthly bill.
+Customer is responsible for settlement of any balances, late payment, interest charges, or penalties owed to its Utility and DR. In the event of a change of law or regulation by Maine PUC or ISO-New England, including changes in Utility tariffs, and such changes result in DR incurring additional costs and expenses in providing your electricity service, these additional costs and expenses shall be Customer’s responsibility and they will be assessed in Customer’s monthly bill.
 DR shall notify Customer of any material changes in their Terms of Service as provided in Section L below.

 H. ESTIMATED BILLS: In the event the Utility is unable to read your electric meter, the Utility will estimate your usage and your charges will be calculated accordingly and adjusted on a future bill.
 DR reserves the right to use third-party billing services in the performance of these Terms and Conditions.